We are excited to announce that applications are now open for the 2020 NNPHL.7 Leadership Training course, Middle East.

 Please note that expatriate staff are not eligible for NNPHL blended learning courses, nor are professionals working at UN agencies or government affiliated organizations.
-However, the forthcoming NNPHL E-Learning Course will be available to everyone at no cost.
+However, all are welcome to register for the NNPHL Online Course, which is available to everyone at no cost.

 Are there other selection criteria?

 - With a focus on strengthening the leadership capacity of national level staff, NNPHL will prioritize candidates working with national NGOs and community-based organizations.
 A limited number of spots will be available for national staff working at international NGOs.

 - For each regional workshop, NNPHL will only accept applicants from the corresponding region.
 Please read the Eligibility Requirements above and ensure that you meet the criteria before applying.